 Recovery Heart Rate

-If you are training with a heart rate monitor, you can check your recovery heart rate value after each activity.
+If you are training with wrist-based heart rate or a compatible chest heart rate monitor, you can check your recovery heart rate value after each activity.
 Recovery heart rate is the difference between your exercising heart rate and your heart rate two minutes after the exercise has stopped.
 For example, after a typical training run, you stop the timer.
 Your heart rate is 140 bpm.
 After two minutes of no activity or cool down, your heart rate is 90 bpm.
 Your recovery heart rate is 50 bpm (140 minus 90).
 Some studies have linked recovery heart rate to cardiac health.
 Higher numbers generally indicate healthier hearts.